094459/newsletter-oss-projects/README.md

 [vscode-iam-service-principal-snippets](https://aws-oss.beachgeek.co.uk/495) is the latest VSCode plugin from AWS Community Builder Danny Steenman ([his fifth](https://www.linkedin.com/posts/dannysteenman_today-marks-a-small-but-significant-milestone-activity-7292070581011660800-iwbT/)).
 This VS Code extension provides autocompletion of all AWS services that can be used as Service Principals in your IAM policies. (#207)

+**ww-project-eks-goat**

+[www-project-eks-goat](https://aws-oss.beachgeek.co.uk/4bp) this repo provides an immersive workshop on AWS ECR & EKS Security designed to take participants through real-world scenarios of attacking and defending Kubernetes clusters hosted on AWS EKS.
+This workshop provides a comprehensive approach, from understanding the anatomy of attacks on EKS clusters using AWS ECR to deploying robust defense mechanisms.
+Participants will learn how to backdoor AWS ECR image & exploit misconfigurations and vulnerabilities within AWS EKS, followed by the implementation of best security practices to safeguard the environment.This workshop is tailored for security professionals, cloud engineers, and DevOps teams looking to enhance their understanding of offensive and defensive Kubernetes security strategies. (#209)

 ### Storage

 **amazon-s3-glacier-archive-data-delete**